freeplane/docs/src/docs/attic/new-wiki-initiative/understanding-nodes.md

 - Removing node details

 #### Create or edit node details
 When a node is selected, you can create a detail for it, if none already exists, or you can edit an already-created detail.
+While typing your text, to force a line break, press Shift+Enter.

 There are two methods to choose from.

 **1. In-line** editing, directly beneath the node.
-In-line editing offers fairly basic editing tools (via right-click).
+In-line editing offers fairly basic editing tools (via right-click on selected text).
 When done typing, either
 - press "Enter" to save the detail and exit the in-line editor
 - press "Insert" to save the detail and create a new child node.